-Asian shares mostly lower amid jitters ahead of trade talks
+World markets shudder ahead of China-US trade talks

-On Wall Street, a late-afternoon reversal added to the market’s losses following a steep sell-off a day earlier as investors worry that the costly trade dispute between the world’s two biggest economies will escalate.
+The U.S. and China have raised tariffs on tens of billions of dollars of each other’s goods in their dispute over U.S. complaints about Beijing’s industrial and technology policies and a perennial U.S. deficit in trade with China.

 Financial markets turned volatile this week after President Donald Trump threatened to impose more tariffs on Chinese goods, a threat that is set to become reality early Friday.

-Negotiations between the U.S. and China are scheduled to continue in Washington on Thursday, and will include China’s top trade official.
+Negotiations between the U.S. and China were scheduled to continue in Washington on Thursday, and to include China’s top trade official.

+The possibility that the dispute could escalate represents a marked shift from just a few weeks ago, when talks between the U.S. and China appeared to be on track for an agreement.

 “The pressure looks to continue amid the trade concerns found within the market with heightened volatility a new normal this week,” said Jingyi Pan, market strategist with IG in Singapore.

-Investors have been anticipating a deal throughout this year, which contributed to double-digit gains in all the major indexes.
-But the latest tough talk is raising anxiety on Wall Street and casting more doubt about a resolution.

 The U.S. government has filed plans to raise tariffs on $200 billion worth of Chinese imports from 10% to 25% Friday.
-China has said it will retailiate.

 The Trump administration also has threatened to extend 25% tariffs to another $325 billion in Chinese imports, covering everything China ships to the United States.

+An announcement Thursday by China’s Commerce Ministry that Beijing will retaliate pushed shares lower.

 ENERGY: